djtimca/omnilogic-api/README.md

 ### get_alarm_list

 Returns a list of all alarms on the pool equipment in JSON format.
-If there are no alarms returns JSON {'Alarms', 'False'}
+If there are no alarms returns JSON {'BowID', 'False'}

 ### set_heater_onoff(PoolID, HeaterID, HeaterEnable)